Still trying to decide which part of the world is right for you?

 Ease of travel both in and out of country: In most countries of Latin America, just show up with your passport and get a quick, easy, free 3 month entry visa stamp (like Ecuador).
 On the other hand in Asia in many countries the visa restrictions are tighter and you often have to apply for a visa beforehand and multiple extensions are not permitted or difficult to do.
 Winner: Latin America

-Medical care, Medical insurance: In both regions high-quality, inexpensive healthcare options exist, but in Asia I’ve seen they keep a little better care of their public hospitals.
-Winner: Tie.
+Medical care, Medical insurance: In both regions high-quality, inexpensive healthcare options exist, but in Asia I’ve seen they keep a little better care of their public hospitals, and in the case of medical negligence from any hospital you can hire a medical negligence attorney to cover this case for you.

 Residency requirements: In Asia, they’re more strict.
 However, Latin America offers “get out of jail free” cards like the investor and pensioner resident visa opportunities.
 Winner: Latin America.